What is a typical church service like?

 If you would rather your child stay with you, we support and celebrate that descion.
 We have little kids in the service every week and we love to hear their voices.
 However, we do understand parent guilt.
 We have a parents room where the service is streamed for you and your child, should you need it.
 In this room you will find a changing table, supplies, toys, and a bathroom.

 Preschool - Elementery: We offer Hope Kids for preschool and elementary ages.
 Our Hope Kids gather with the whole church for the first portion of our service.
 You can check-in your child in the coffee area and grab a beeper.
 After we sing songs, kids are invited to Hope Kids.
-Our Hope Kids workers will escort the kids to their classes, which are split between pre-school and kindergarten, known as Hope Littles and elementary, known as Hope Bigs.
+Our Hope Kids workers will escort the kids to their class down the hall.

 In class, the kids sing a couple of songs and learn the big picture of the Bible.
 We use the Gospel Project curriculum.